 Lori Welch moved to Colorado from Iowa in 1981.
 She became interested in needle felting after seeing felted birds in an English magazine.
 I learned how to needle felt on Youtube, and then studied with Sara Renzulli of Sarafina Fiber Arts.

 Lori will take us through the stages of creating needle-felted animals with armatures.
 We will learn the various materials used in the process and how to apply this knowledge to our own projects.
-A sheet will be passed at the end of the presentation for interest in a workshop, as an afternoon workshop just does not present enough time to complete a project.

 March 3, 2018 - Saturday